noatal345/Search_Algorithms/README.md

 # Search_Algorithms
-This project uses different kinds of search algorithms to find the shortest path from a source junction to a target junction on a map of Israel.
+This project uses different kinds of search algorithms to find the shortest path from a source node to a target node on a map of Israel.

 **Files:**